d1vz3r0/kubernetes-tools/README.md

 ### 1.1 What is kubectl?

-`kubectl` is a command line tool used to interact with anyKubernetes clusters.
+`kubectl` is a command line tool used to interact with any Kubernetes clusters.

 In the diagram below you see `kubectl` interacts with the Kubernetes API Server.